Anthikad

-Anthikad is a village in Thrissur district in the state of Kerala, India.
+Anthikad (അന്തിക്കാട് in Malayalam) is a village in Thrissur district in the state of Kerala, India.
 It is in Thrissur Thaluk, Nattika constituency and Anthikad Block.
 Manalur and Thanyam are the nearest panchayats.
 Anthikad is famous for toddy production and paddy fields.
 Anthikad won `Nelkathir' award for best paddy cultivation in Kerala in 2008.
 Anthikad is the headquarter for a major financial enterprise, the Peringottukara Namboothiri Yogashkema Sabha Credit & Investment Company Ltd. (PNY Sabha), which was formed in the year 1907.

 History

 This village held an important position in shaping the political and the social perspectives of Kerala.
 The toddy tappers were organised by communists who were hiding from the police to avoid arrest.
 Com.
 George Chadayanmuri, who working underground (evading arrest as per instruction of communist party) took pains to talk to the toddy tappers and bring them under the umbrella of a union.

 Communist influence

 Communists converted the toddy tappers from slaves of brutal contractors to modern-day human beings and these workers became the leaders of society.
 Farmers, teachers and other people accepted the leadership of toddy tappers and together they took part in the freedom struggle and also fought for the upliftment of lives.
 Comrade(Late) Chathu Master, K.R.
 Kelu, K.G.
 Kelan, K.S.
 Chathu Kutty, N.C.
 Shankaran, K.S.
 Kittunni, M.R.
 Shankaran Kodappully, and many others were several times arrested, jailed and tortured for their crimes of organising workers against contractors.
 Former Revenue Minister, Mr. K.P.
 Rajendran was a son of a leader of toddy tappers, K.P Prabhakaran, who himself was once made a minister.
 Mr. K.P.
 Prabhakaran is the product of the agitations toddy workers led relentlessly during the pre-and-post independence period.